dialpad/dialtone-legacy/.github/RELEASING.md

 8. Merge the release commits from `staging` using [`fast-forward` strategy](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---ff-only): `git merge staging --ff-only`.
 9. If the commits merged correctly, we can now push to the remote: `git push`.
 10. If there were changes to the library, GitHub Actions will now deploy a new release of Dialtone to npm.
-11. Github Actions will now deploy the documentation site to our GitHub Pages site: [dialpad.design](https://dialpad.design).
+11. Github Actions will always deploy the documentation site to our GitHub Pages site: [dialpad.design](https://dialpad.design) even if the library version number has not changed.
 12. You should be able to see your deployment running at [Dialtone Github actions](https://github.com/dialpad/dialtone/actions).
 13. When the Github Actions have been completed, the new version of the package should have been deployed to Github releases, npm, and the documentation website (`dialpad.design`) is now updated (if it was a production release).
 14. Now you’re ready to update your projects to use the latest Dialtone version 🎉.

 ### Pre-release (`alpha` or `beta`):

+1. Create a feature branch off staging, commit your changes.
-1. Merge your feature branch to `beta` or `alpha`.
+2. Merge your feature branch to `beta` or `alpha`.
+   - **Note**: If there are many merge conflicts, it's ok to delete `beta` or `alpha` branch and recreate it from your feature branch.
-2. Checkout to `beta` or `alpha` branch.
+3. Checkout to `beta` or `alpha` branch.
+4. Push to the remote: `git push`.
-3. Stop your local server and keep your working directory clean before versioning.
+5. Stop your local server and keep your working directory clean before versioning.
-4. In your CLI window, run `npm run release` from the Dialtone repository directory.
+6. In your CLI window, run `npm run release` from the Dialtone repository directory.
-5. If there are changes that should trigger a release:
+7. If there are changes that should trigger a release:
    - The script will update the `package.json` and `package-lock.json` files with the version number according to the types of changes introduced since the last release and will add release notes in the `CHANGELOG.MD` file.
    - A release commit and a git tag associated with this commit will be created and pushed to the remote.
-6. If there are no relevant changes to trigger a release, you can still deploy changes to the documentation site.
-7. Since your pre-release branch was pushed to the remote, the deploy Github Action should have been triggered.
+8. Since your pre-release branch was pushed to the remote, the deploy Github Action should have been triggered.
-8. Merge the release you have made on `beta` or `alpha` branch into your feature branch so you have the release commit in sync:
+9. Merge the release you have made on `beta` or `alpha` branch into your feature branch so you have the release commit in sync:
    - Replace `$FEATURE_BRANCH` with your feature branch name and `$RELEASED_BRANCH` with the branch name you have released `beta` or `alpha`:
       ```
       git checkout $FEATURE_BRANCH
       git merge --ff-only $RELEASED_BRANCH
       ```
-9. Push to the remote: `git push`.
+10. Push to the remote: `git push`.
-10. You should be able to see your deployment running at [Dialtone Github actions](https://github.com/dialpad/dialtone/actions).
+11. You should be able to see your deployment running at [Dialtone Github actions](https://github.com/dialpad/dialtone/actions).
-11. When the Github Actions have been completed, the new version of the package should have been deployed to Github releases, npm.
+12. When the Github Actions have been completed, the new version of the package should have been deployed to Github releases, npm.
-12. Now you’re ready to update your projects to use the recently deployed Dialtone version 🎉.
+13. Now you’re ready to update your projects to use the recently deployed Dialtone version 🎉.
+    - Use `npm install @dialpad/dialtone@alpha` to install the latest alpha.
+    - Use `npm install @dialpad/dialtone@beta` to install the latest beta.